Bryant & May: Formation

 In 1871 Robert Lowe, the Chancellor of the Exchequer, attempted to introduce a tax of 1/2 d per hundred matches.
 The Times, in a leader on the proposal, opined that the tax was "a singularly reactionary proposal" that would affect the poor more heavily.
 Match-making companies complained about the new levy and arranged a mass-meeting at Victoria Park, London on Sunday 23 April; 3,000 match workers attended, the majority of whom were from Bryant & May.
 It was resolved to march on the following day to the Houses of Parliament to present a petition.
 Several thousand match-makers set off from Bow Road in an orderly fashion.

 The demonstration comprised mostly girls between the ages of thirteen and twenty, and were described in The Times as "beyond doubt of the working classes.
 They ... were accompanied by men and women of their own class, without any admixture of the usual agitators."
 The marchers were harassed along the way before their progress was blocked by police at Mile End Road.
 Much of the march progressed through the police line, but parts were split off and made their way via alternative routes to the Westminster, by which time the march numbered approximately 10,000.
 Clashes ensued, and The Times described that the police had "by their hard usage of the matchmakers and spectators, converted what was before not an ill-behaved gathering into a resisting, howling mob".
 The Manchester Guardian described that "policemen, strong in their sense of officialism, and bullying in their strength, approached the verge of brutality".

 On the same day as the meeting in Victoria Park, Queen Victoria wrote to the prime minister, William Gladstone, to protest about the tax:

 it is difficult not to feel considerable doubt as to the wisdom of the proposed tax on matches ... [which] will be felt by all classes to whom matches have become a necessity of life. ... this tax which is intended should press on all equally will in fact only be severely felt by the poor which would be very wrong and most impolitic at the present moment.

 The day following the march, Lowe announced in the House of Commons that the proposed tax was being withdrawn.

-Bryant and May was involved in three of the most divisive industrial episodes of the 19th century, the sweating of domestic out-workers, the wage "fines" that led to the London matchgirls strike of 1888 and the scandal of "phossy jaw".
+Bryant and May was involved in three of the most divisive industrial episodes of the nineteenth century, the sweating of domestic out-workers, the wage "fines" that led to the London matchgirls strike of 1888 and the scandal of "phossy jaw".
 The strike won important improvements in working conditions and pay for the mostly female workforce working with the dangerous white phosphorus.

 The company rebuilt their Bow factory in 1909-1910, with many modern innovations including two tall towers housing water storage tanks for a sprinkler system.
-By 1911 it employed more than 2,000 female workers, the largest factory in London.
+By 1911, it employed more than 2,000 female workers, the largest factory in London.

-Mergers with other match makers
+Sale to, acquisition of, and mergers with other match makers

-To protect its position Bryant & May merged with or took over its rivals.
+Bryant & May variously sold itself to, merged with, or took over rivals.
 These were: